fieldfirst/AutoCGroup/README.md

 **Supported environment**

+1. Systemd init
-1. Gnome desktop
+2. Gnome desktop
-2. _cgroup subsystem_ was enabled
+3. _cgroup subsystem_ was enabled

 For another desktop environment you just edit a source code to conform your desktop or it's a matter of preferences. :)